dwhiffing/fury/content/aar/iof/iof2_aj/body.md

 quite an interesting one so far.
 Next decision: How much sleep to sacrifice to see what's next?

----
+\---

-Effing Shaddock!
+Effing Shaddock\!
 It's the middle of the night and suddenly a Cessna pops up out of nowhere, flying right over one of my Kenyan missile boats.
 It gets gunned down, but 12 minutes later - WHAM - no more missile boat.

 (This is a good scenario...)

-EDIT: Eat Otomat, Soviet dogs!
+EDIT: Eat Otomat, Soviet dogs\!

----
+\---

 Well, this was a fun one, particularly in the opening stages before I could concentrate my forces and get my act together.
 The uncertainty of